 As I entered the HDU of the adult male medical ward (a 6-bed area which is the only place that oxygen can be administered) I found the patient, a 22-year old male in severe respiratory distress and absolutely pouring with sweat.
 I was first struck by his gasping in severe pleuritic pain, and then the beads of sweat that were literally appearing and running down his face as I watched.
 The poor guy looked very sick, and terrified.

 It need not be intimidating to manage such a sick patient, as this is a binary decision – you should forget what you think you know and perform an ABCDE assessment.
-In this case I simultaneously elicited the history and examination findings, but for sake of clarity I will outline the history first.

 This 22-year-old male presented with ‘laboured breathing’ and abdominal distention.
 His A&E clerking had established a diagnosis of chest infection, but as aforementioned the intern was not entirely satisfied with his diagnosis.